uniwebcms/component-library-template/README2.md

 -   Bug fixes (x.x.3) are automatically applied
 -   New features (x.2.x) are applied when the site is republished
 -   Major updates (1.x.x) require manual review by site administrators

+This version management system, combined with Uniweb's runtime architecture, means your updates can be instantly available across all authorized websites using your library - a powerful feature for maintaining and improving websites at scale.

 ### 2. Uniweb RE (Runtime Environment)